Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ![[Fire Bottle]]

 > [!abstract]+ **Visiting the Church**
 > Players who insist upon visiting <span class="citation">E5.
 Church (p.
 45)</span> find it largely as described in [[#B5i.
 The Barovian Church]] below.
-However, Parriwimple is not at the church at this time, and Father Donavich does not mention Doru's fate without Ireena or Ismark present.
+However, Parry is not at the church at this time, and Father Donavich does not mention Doru's fate without Ireena or Ismark present.
 ## B5e.
 Bildrath’s Mercantile
 <span class="citation"><em>This scene takes place in Chapter 3: Area E1.</em></span>